Cherokee funeral rites: Body preparation

 Bodies were prepared for burial immediately after death.
-A close relative of the deceased would close the eyelids and clean the body with either water or a wash made by boiling willow root, both of which were considered purifying substances.
+A close relative of the deceased would close the eyelids and clean the body with either water, or a wash made by boiling willow root, both of which were considered purifying substances.
 In communities where bodies were not buried nude, the body was dressed in “dead clothes,” which were prepared in early adulthood and stored until burial.

 Burial elements

-Bodies were predominantly buried in the ground, however less commonly the Cherokee would lay their dead in caves.
+Historically, bodies were predominantly buried in the ground.
+Another, less common Cherokee practice was to lay the dead in caves.
 Burial practices varied depending on location, time, and the status of the deceased individual.

-In early Cherokee culture, following the tradition of the Mississipian civilization that preceded the Cherokee, when a chief died individuals who were close to him were killed and buried with him, including his wives and some of his servants.
-The purpose of this practice was to sever all of the chief’s ties to the physical world on earth so that he may freely enter the spirit world.
-In patriarchal settings, some members of a man’s immediate family would be sacrificed and buried with him.
+In early Cherokee culture, following the tradition of the Mississippian civilization that preceded the Cherokee, when a chief died individuals who were close to him were killed and buried with him, including his wives and some of his servants.
+The purpose of this practice was to sever all of the chief's ties to the physical world on earth so that he may freely enter the spirit world.
+In patriarchal settings, some members of a man's immediate family would be sacrificed and buried with him.
 As the distribution of power between men and women became more equal and Cherokee social and power structures shifted towards a matrilineal and more matriarchal system, these customs of sacrifice became obsolete.
 Priests and spiritual advisors were honoured at their burial by the sacrifice of their slaves, who were impaled and situated in a circle around the priests' graves.
 This ensured the slaves would continue to watch over and care for the priest in death.